Etsy Artist Profile: Brian Wachs of Elegant Woodworking

-I was lucky enough to get in touch with Brian Wachs, an Oregon-based woodworker who crafts the most beautiful pens.
-I asked him a few questions about his craft, career and love of pens.
+We were lucky enough to get in touch with Brian Wachs of Elegant Woodworking, an Oregon-based woodworker who crafts the most beautiful pens.
+We chatted with him and discussed his craft, career and love of pens.
 His insights on nature & writing pose as a refreshing break from our digitally drenched world.

 1) How did you get into woodworking?
 Are you self-taught or did you go to school for it?

 I have always appreciated the beauty of wood.
 I grew up in the forests along the Columbia River in a logging town in a family with three generations of Nuclear Scientists and was bound to incorporate those ideas into my life.
 Woodworking provided the ideal outlet for me to appreciate natural beauty, engineering and design, application of natural resources management, and education.

 I love to make new things.
 I am self-taught (well, no man is an island but I have never been to any schools for for my different “crafts”) as a woodworker, fly tyer, and horse tack maker.
 I have only gone to school for Rangeland Management and Teaching.
 I tied fishing flies as a production tyer during high school and college to fuel my flyfishing addiction and made all my own tack, except for my saddle, when I was a full-time Buckaroo for several eastern Oregon ranches between getting my Range degree working for the BLM and getting my Teaching MAT.
 I love to learn new things and woodworking has been the real constant throughout my life.
 It provides the infinite variety to keep me learning and discovering.
 Besides, it finances itself with some extra beer money on the side!